nusco/narjillos/backlog.md

 ###Gamer

 * More intuitive track/untrack mouse commands °°
-* Reliable tracking with double-click even at a distance °°
 * Start without ancestry by default (to avoid OutOfMemory errors in the long run) °°
 * Limit panning inside space area °
 * Tutorial